Search

 Pride Month is here!
 The time of the year where rainbow flags soar high up in the air, where pride marches and parties are in full swing, and every single person in the LGBTQ+ community is celebrated!

 But more than a celebration, Pride carries a deeper meaning.
-It’s all about remembering the sacrifices of the earlier generations that paved way for the freedom that LGBTQ+ community has today.
+It’s all about remembering the sacrifices of the earlier generations that paved way for the freedom that the LGBTQ+ community has today.
 It’s all about continuing that fight, so that everyone may live their truth and love who they wish to love!

 For this Pride Month’s celebration, we’re featuring queer and ally-owned food businesses who are loud and proud about being safe spaces to the LGBTQ+ community.
 Here, we talked about what it means to be queer or an ally in Manila’s food scene, their role in creating inclusive spaces, and the importance of voicing out your #Pride!